New London County, Connecticut: Water service

 Water service to 12 of the 21 towns of New London County is provided by a regional non-profit public corporation known as the Southeastern Water Authority.
 The Southeastern Water Authority supplies water to participating towns within New London County and is one of only two such county-wide public water service providers in the state.
 Seven towns receive water service from one or more private corporations.
 The city of Norwich and most of the town of Groton provide for their own water service.

 Garbage disposal

 Several towns in New London County have organized the Southeastern Connecticut Regional Resources Recovery Authority.
 The participating towns are East Lyme, Griswold, Groton, Ledyard, Montville, New London, North Stonington, Norwich, Preston, Sprague, Stonington, and Waterford.

 Education

 Education in the county area is usually provided by the individual town governments.
-The less populated towns of Lyme and Old Lyme have joined together to form a single, regional school district (Region 18).
+The less populated towns of Lyme and Old Lyme have joined to form a single, regional school district (Region 18).